skyfe79/Awesome/README.md

 - [short-video-maker](https://github.com/gyoridavid/short-video-maker) - Creates short videos for TikTok, Instagram Reels, and YouTube Shorts using the Model Context Protocol (MCP) and a REST API.
 - [sim](https://github.com/simstudioai/sim) - Open-source platform to build and deploy AI agent workflows.
 - [n8n-mcp](https://github.com/czlonkowski/n8n-mcp) - A MCP for Claude Desktop / Claude Code / Windsurf / Cursor to build n8n workflows for you
-- [stagewise](https://github.com/stagewise-io/stagewise) - stagewise is the first frontend coding agent for existing production-grade web apps 🪄  -- Lives inside your browser 💻 -- Makes changes in local codebase 🤓 -- Compatible with all kinds of frameworks and setups 💪
+- [stagewise](https://github.com/stagewise-io/stagewise) - The browser for web developers 🧑‍💻  Build your app right inside the browser while fully owning the codebase, take inspiration from the web and debug with AI
 - [opcode](https://github.com/winfunc/opcode) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
 - [gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [voltagent](https://github.com/VoltAgent/voltagent) - AI Agent Engineering Platform built on an Open Source TypeScript AI Agent Framework
 - [opencode](https://github.com/anomalyco/opencode) - The open source coding agent.
 - [metorial](https://github.com/metorial/metorial) - Connect any AI model to 600+ integrations; powered by MCP 📡 🚀
-- [XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP) - A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects.
+- [XcodeBuildMCP](https://github.com/getsentry/XcodeBuildMCP) - A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects.
 - [lemmy](https://github.com/badlogic/lemmy) - Wrapper around tool using LLMs for agentic workflows
 - [tweakcn](https://github.com/jnsahaj/tweakcn) - A visual no-code theme editor for shadcn/ui components
 - [macos-automator-mcp](https://github.com/steipete/macos-automator-mcp) - An MCP server to run AppleScript and JXA (JavaScript for Automation) to macOS.